-The Elliott School of International Affairs cooperates with the Law School in offering a program of study leading to the degrees of Master of Arts and Juris Doctor.
-A student must be accepted for admission by both the Elliott School and the Law School.
-Applications should be made separately to each school, with a notice of interest in the combined program.
-The Law School stipulates that the first year of course work for the Juris Doctor degree must be taken as a unit; students should consult with the Law School’s Associate Dean for Student Affairs.
+The Elliott School of International Affairs cooperates with the Law School in offering a program of study leading to a joint master of arts and juris doctor degree.
+Student must be accepted for admission by both schools; applications should be made separately to each school, with a notice of interest in the joint program.
+The Law School stipulates that the first year of coursework for the Juris Doctor degree must be taken as a unit; students should consult with the Law School’s Associate Dean for Student Affairs.

-As part of this program, each school accepts up to 12 credit hours of course work from the other school in fulfillment of its degree requirements.
-The Elliott School M.A. portion of the program may not include a thesis.
+As part of this program, each school accepts up to 12 credits of coursework from the other school in fulfillment of its degree requirements.
+The Elliott School MA portion of the program may not include a thesis.
 The joint program takes approximately four years of full-time study for completion.
-Joint degree students must meet all requirements for both programs and apply for graduation from both schools prior to receiving either diploma.
-All work for this combined degree program must be completed in five years, unless an extension of time is granted by the respective deans.
+All requirements for both degrees must be fulfilled.
+As degrees in joint programs are awarded simultaneously, degree requirements for both programs must be met before either degree is awarded.
+Joint degree students must apply for graduation from both schools.
+All work for this joint degree program must be completed in five years, unless an extension of time is granted by the respective deans.